 What are malware’s capabilities?

 Malware is able to execute a diverse range of tasks to the detriment of enterprises.
 It can steal sensitive data or wipe out entire networks depending on its design.
-Malware can also break weak passwords, bypassing portals, and boring into systems where it is able spread throughout networks reaching even more victims.
+Malware can also break weak passwords, bypassing portals, and boring into systems where it is able to spread throughout networks reaching even more victims.
 It is a common force behind the majority of recorded cyberattacks, including information and identity theft, and large-scale data leaks where troves of data are exposed.

 Threat operators launch malware attacks on individuals, organisations, institutions, governments, and businesses of all sizes, from sapling start-ups to leading multinationals.
 Malware is a broad class that includes many different types engineered to impact systems and devices in specific ways.